frosty00/git-tools/README.md

 Do you have 100 branches you need to delete but don't want to type `git branch -D` 100 times?

-You can use git-delete for an interactive prompt which asks you what branches you would like to delete.
+You can use `clean.sh` for an interactive prompt which asks you what branches you would like to delete.

 Usage: